Kotlin/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST -->

-Note that [DelayChannel()] is aware of possible consumer pauses and adapts next element emission if a pause occurs.
+Note that [ticker] is aware of possible consumer pauses and adapts next element delay if a pause occurs.
-[FixedDelayChannel()] doesn't do so and simply emits elements with fixed delay after consumption, but both have built-in backpressure via [RendezvousChannel]
+[fixedTicker] doesn't do so and produces elements with fixed delay after consumption, but both have built-in backpressure. via [RendezvousChannel]

 ### Channels are fair